Repetitive Strain Injuries in the Workplace

 Work environments that place a high priority on employee performance and increasing the speed of production often yield a greater number of RSIs.
 For instance, your job may be repetitive and limited.
 To maintain production speeds, managers and supervisors may conduct electronic surveillance on employees to ensure compliance and limit bathroom breaks.

-And not only is the pain unpleasant, it can eventually cause permanent disabilities if you don’t have it treated.
+And not only is the pain unpleasant, but it can eventually cause permanent disabilities if you don’t have it treated.

-The first action you should take is to inform your employer of your injury and ask for a list of authorized physicians you can visit to get tested and formally diagnosed.
+The first action you should take is to inform your employer of your injury and ask for a list of authorized physicians who you can visit to get tested and formally diagnosed.
 Not only will this increase the likelihood of obtaining benefits, but regulations require your employer to identify and fix workplace hazards.
 Your employer needs to know about such conditions in order to fix the problem.
 Communicate your concerns to your HR manager or supervisor.

 If your RSI is work-related, you may be entitled to financial payments for medical costs and lost wages through Colorado’s workers’ compensation system.
 However, you have a responsibility to inform your employer in a timely manner.
 The process of informing your employer will include filing a workers’ compensation claim.